 We are a paperless office.
 Once you’ve booked your appointment with our staff, you may request to receive a link to our electronic health record website via email where you can fill out your medical questionnaire prior to your appointment or you can do so once you arrive for your appointment.
 Thank you for keeping our office green.
 The link can only be used if you have received an email confirmation of your appointment time with log-in information.
 Please call (916) 915-0500 to request an eye exam appointment.

 Please bring your latest glasses with you: sunglasses, computer glasses, distance glasses, reading or progressives.
-Also bring with you old contact lens boxes that has your prescription printed on them or a written prescription copy.
+Also, bring with you old contact lens boxes that have your prescription printed on them or a written prescription copy.
 Lastly, bring your medical insurance card in

-case the doctor needs to refer for a certain condition.
+case the doctor needs to refer to a certain condition.

 We will work directly with you and your vision insurer to submit claims regarding your vision care.
 We strive to ensure that you understand your insurance coverage and will answer any questions you may have regarding your benefits.
 Many current vision plans are designed to cover most of the basic vision-related costs, but not all costs associated with eye care.
 Most plans often require a co-payment for an office appointment as well as additional costs that are covered by the insured patient.

 Contact our office at (916) 915-0500 to find out if your insurance provider is accepted in our office or for more information about your vision coverage.